 When you are designing a landing page, you may want to allow your team to only edit specific regions (i.e. Title, Content, Form) to make small changes, while keeping the remaining styling un-editable.
 With landing page regions, you can easily lock down the layout template so that only sections that you specify are editable.
 Now designers can create one template and allow others to make changes without having to create multiple templates for only a few small changes.

-The below table denotes the accepted and supported HTML tags for content regions and the editors that are allowed to edit them.
+This table denotes the accepted and supported HTML tags for content regions, elements, and the editors that are allowed to edit them.
 Bolded text denotes the default editor for a tag:

 |Allowed Editors||HTML Tags|